| Windows XP &

 servers, choose Workgroup.
 If your computer is a member of a large network,

-When the setup is finished, you must activate your copy of Windows within 30
+it may be part of a Windows domain. (see Workgroups and Domains) Top Activating Windows XP When the setup is finished, you must activate your copy of Windows within 30

 days of installation or you will no longer be able to use it.
 You can activate